llabor/Biblio/PatronesDiseño/mvc-pattern.md

 # MVC
-MVC Pattern stands for Model-View-Controller Pattern.
+MVC pattern stands for **Model, View, Controller** pattern.
 This pattern is used to separate application's concerns.

 * **Model** - Model represents an object or JAVA POJO carrying data.
 It can also have logic to update controller if its data changes.